Aims of the curriculum

 Teaching methods and student organisation

 The school curriculum pathways are organised into Thomas and More.
-Throughout Key Stage 3, students are taught three times a fortnight within these pathways, in mixed ability classes, supported and encouraged through differentiated tasks.
-Pupil will complete all tasks in all media areas with individual teachers throughout the Key Stage.
+Throughout Key Stage 3, students are taught four times a fortnight within these pathways, in mixed ability classes, supported and encouraged through differentiated tasks.
+Pupil will complete all tasks in all media areas on a carousel throughout the Key Stage.
 Lessons are usually divided between practical and theory-based tasks.
 The majority of design and theory work is delivered as homework to maximise the practical time in lessons.
 Homework is delivered in the form of design exercises, quizzes, research tasks and spelling tests.

 Progression after Key Stage 3